-Implementation Service Delivery Service Delivery Service Delivery Evaluation and Close-Out 6 months Year 1 Year 2 Year 3 3 months October 1, 2024 - March 31, 2025 April 1, 2025 - March 31, 2026 April 1, 2026 - March 31, 2027 April 1, 2027 - March 31, 2028 April 1, 2028 - June 30, 2028 Implementation period to allow for local procurement, hiring, and other activities that can facilitate a timely start.
-Grantees who do not need the full implementation period can begin service delivery at any time once under contract.
+Start-Up & Implementation Service Delivery Service Delivery Service Delivery Evaluation & Close-Out 3 Months 12 months 12 months 12 months 6 Months October 1, 2025 - December 31, 2025 January 1, 2026 - December 31, 2026 January 1, 2027 - December 31, 2027 January 1, 2028 - December 31, 2028 January 1, 2029 - June 30, 2029 Start-up activities to include: subcontracting, procurement, hiring, set-up of financial and case management systems, etc. Service delivery and data collection.
 Service delivery and data collection.
 Service delivery and data collection.
-Service delivery and data collection.
 Compile and analyze data gathered from three full years of service delivery.
 Complete Local Evaluation Report.
-Complete program-specific compliance audit.
+Complete program- specific compliance audit.

-Important note: The service delivery period ends on March 31, 2028.
-From April 1, 2028 to June 30, 2028, only expenses associated with completion of the Local Evaluation Report and the required program-specific compliance audit may be incurred.
+Important note: The grant service delivery period ends on December 31, 2028.
+From January 1, 2029 to June 30, 2029, only expenditures associated with completion of the Local Evaluation Report, completion of the required program-specific compliance audit, and other financial close-out activities may be incurred.
 Additional information about the invoicing process and reporting requirements will be provided later in this RFP.